hsbxl/gnuwhine/README.md

 Make a fork from https://github.com/hsbxl/gnuwhine, edit the recipe.yml file, then your fork will be listed on our interface.
 For making multiple variants, use branches.
+No pull requests needed.
+Just edit/push to your own fork.

 Happy Gnüwhining!